Trygvemb/Algorithms-Cloud-computing/Assignment:AWSNetworkingAndEC2Setup.md

 - **Part 1**: You’ll set up basic networking using a VPC with subnets, route tables, and a NAT gateway.
 - **Part 2**: You’ll launch a secure EC2 instance, install a web server, and confirm it's reachable via the internet.
+- **Part 2.5**: You’ll set up HTTPS on your EC2 instance using a self-signed SSL certificate.
 - **Part 3**: You'll configure an Elastic Load Balancer and Auto Scaling for better traffic handling and reliability.
 - **Part 4**: You'll configure DNS using Route 53 to route traffic to your web application using a domain name.